oceanprotocol/ocean.py/READMEs/predict-eth.md

 Then, hit Ctrl-C to exit the Python console.

-Now, you have a Polygon account: private key (with associated address).
-Save it somewhere safe, like a local file or a password manager.
+Now, you have a Polygon account: a private key with associated address.
 It actually works on any chain, not just Polygon.
+Save the private key somewhere safe, like a local file or a password manager.

 Then, get some MATIC into that account, on the Polygon network.
 [Here's](https://polygon.technology/matic-token/) a starting point.
 A few $ worth is more than enough to pay for transactions of this README.